learn-academy-2022-alpha/week-5-assessment-RyanJ2463/interview-questions.md

 2. JSON: JSON stands for JavaScript Object Notation.
 JSON is used to send data between computers

-3. ERB:is a feature of Ruby that enables you to conveniently generate any kind of text, in any quantity, from templates.
+3. ERB: is an extension and stands for embedded ruby.
+This is a file structure that allows us to code in html and drop ruby code into a view file.

 4. Params: parameters being passed to the controller via a GET or POST request.
 In a GET request, params get passed to the controller from the URL in the user's browser.